clement-plancq/orfeo-metadata/README.md

    extract the value of the field from a TEI document.
 If the field is not multi-valued, only the first match is used; otherwise all matching values are extracted.

+Metadata fields can also be set through other methods, such as metadata text files (with suffix .md.txt and format field=value on each line).
+In these cases, note that if a field is defined to have a single value and it is already defined when a TEI file is read, the XPath expression will not be evaluated and the existing value will be left unchanged.
+Thus values set in metadata text files override those in TEI files.
+In contrast, for a field with multiple values, all occurrences in the metadata text and TEI files will be stored together.

 # Installation